www.vuletic.com/hume

 The reactions governing chemicals at the molecular level bear absolutely no analogy to the behavior of scrap metal in the presence of wind.
 Obviously, many atoms and molecules spontaneously join together to form larger molecules, and many others join together in the presence of added energy, which is abundant in the universe.
-Many important biochemicals, for instance, including amino acids and nucleotides, have been found on meteorites or produced in experiments simulating possible prebiotic conditions.
+Many important biochemicals, including amino acids and nucleotides, have been found on meteorites or produced in experiments simulating possible prebiotic conditions.
 Spectroscopic data even reveals the existence of organic molecules in interstellar gas clouds; concerning these molecules, Martin Olomucki writes that

 in many of the organic interstellar molecules we find compounds which are precursors of biological molecules: hydrogen cyanide, which can generate amino acids and nucleic bases; formaldehyde, the precursor of sugars; cyanoacetylene, an important condensation agent, etc. These molecules are able to form even under extreme conditions of temperature and high concentration of interstellar media.
 Apparently ubiquitous in the Universe, they must certainly have existed on the surface of the primitive Earth, as well as on other planets: traces of amino acids, which are already more complex chemicals, have been identified in lunar dust and meteorites.
 (Olomucki 1993:46; see also Miller 1992:17-20)